 Some viola contain salicylic acid, some have a cathartic effect – violets aren’t all exactly the same.

 Alternative Uses of Wild Violets

 The flowers can dye lotions and other crafts.
-Some violet flowers are used for their scent in teas, perfumes, etc.
+Some flowers are used for their scent in teas, perfumes, etc.

 Around here, they may already be in your lawn along with dandelions, coming up in May.
 Interestingly, like trillium, ants disperse the seeds.

 When buying at a nursery, avoid introduced pansies and look for native species.
 There are plenty of native violets to choose from in purples, yellows and whites.

 The rhizomes, seeds, and fruits of some violets are poisonous.

 Use in moderation due to saponin, which may cause digestive upset in large quantities.

 The leaves resemble many wildflowers leaves so watch out for proper ID.